I LOVE this easy DIY Upholstered Entryway Bench Build Plan made with cheap turned legs. It’s a beautiful bench you can paint or stain.

 - 2 – 30″ long 1″x3″ dimensional lumber, I used Select Pine

-Glue, clamp, and screw one of the short sides to a leg.
+Wood glue, clamp, and screw one of the short rails (11″) to a leg.
 Then do the same for the leg on the other side of the rail.
 Make sure that the top of the rail is level with the top of the legs.

-Follow the same steps to connect the other short side to the other 2 legs.
+Follow the same steps to connect the other short rail to the other 2 legs.
 Make sure you use wood glue and screws for a strong frame.

 Now that each of the short sides of this DIY Entryway Bench Plan are built, connect them with the long sides (also called rails) using wood glue and screws.

-Now that your Easy Modern Farmhouse DIY Entryway Bench is built, you’re ready to finish it off. 🙂
+Now that your Easy DIY Entryway Bench is built, you’re ready to finish it off. 🙂

 - 3″ thick foam – I always find a great price for this on Amazon